2020 ADVISORY BOARD

-Dr. George Mulamula is the CEO and founder of Technovate Advisory Services (TAS) dedicated to bringing about digital innovations and sustainable economic development with Regional and Local Government Authorities.
-He is also the Senior Government Advisor on ICT entrepreneurship and innovation for an enabling environment and eco-system.
+Dr. George Mulamula is currently the World Bank African Drone Forum (ADF) Governments Liaison and Chair of the ADF Advisory Board.
+He is also the founder of Technovate Advisory Services (TAS) dedicated to bringing about digital innovations and sustainable economic development working with Regional and Local Government Authorities.
+TAS advises on ICT entrepreneurship, innovation and Tech Incubators (including fabrication labs) catalyzing an enabling environment and eco-system for job creation and digital industrialisation.

 Prior to that, he was the founder and CEO of the Dar Teknohama (ICT) Business Incubator (DTBi) for entrepreneurship & innovation at the Commission for Science & Technology, the only tech incubator in Tanzania.
 He was also the first Principal Deputy CEO of the Rwanda Development Board (RDB) and Senior Advisor in the Ministry of Commerce & Industry in Rwanda, working on SME and Entrepreneurship Policy, and the Senior ICT Advisor in the Government of Rwanda and in that capacity, the Lead Policy Advisor on the Rwanda National Information Communication Infrastructure Policy Plan II and WSIS Document preparation.
 He has also been a guest lecturer at Carnegie Mellon University (Kigali Campus) and has taught at KIST in Kigali, Rwanda.